 Lecture capture is an umbrella term describing any technology that allows instructors to record what happens in their classrooms and make it available digitally.
 Lecture capture can record audio, video, as well as what is on the screen of your computer (such as a PowerPoint presentation, or the use of a website during the lecture, etc.).

 At Smith, we use Panopto.
-The recording software is installed on every classroom computer.
-Recordings are automatically available via Moodle.
-Contact ETS to have your course set up to use lecture capture.
+The recording software is installed on every classroom computer, or you can download the software to your personal computer.
+Recordings can be automatically loaded into your Moodle course.